hballington12/pbt/README.md

         - example: `-rot multi 1000`

-- `-mt` - Defines whether the code should attempt to use multithreading, where appropriate.
-Is optional.
-If omitted, multithreading is disabled by default.
-If enabled, the user should ensure that the relevant omp environment variables are set up for their system. ie. OMP_STACKSIZE, OMP_NUM_THREADS, etc. If the code throws a segmentation fault at the diffraction subroutine, the user will likely need to increase their OMP_STACKSIZE.
+- `-mt <value>` - Defines whether the code should attempt to use multithreading, where appropriate.
+The value may be `0` for no multithreading, or `1` for multithreading.
+If omitted, multithreading is enabled by default.
+If enabled, the user should ensure that the relevant omp environment variables are set up for their system. ie. `OMP_STACKSIZE`, `OMP_NUM_THREADS`, etc. If the code throws a segmentation fault at the diffraction subroutine, the user will likely need to increase the `OMP_STACKSIZE`.

 - `-jobname` `<string>` - Specifies the name of the directory within which the output files should be place.
 Is optional.
 If omitted, "my_job#" is used, where # is an integer.
 If the directory already exists, an integer is appended to the directory name so that no files are overwritten.